franchb/grpc-connect-go-errors/README.md

 I've created an [issue](https://github.com/connectrpc/connect-go/issues/763) in the connect-go repo, and @jhump responded:

- > One big objective of Connect is to providing support for HTTP 1.1 for web and mobile RPC clients, another is to
+ > One big objective of Connect is providing support for HTTP 1.1 for web and mobile RPC clients, another is to
  > provide libraries that are lightweight & simple and that use standard (or widely used)
  > libraries and idioms for the target language.
 So pulling the behemoth that is grpc-go into connect-go's
  > dependency graph is a non-starter.